 nesting

 Native CSS nesting alone is enough for me to drop Sass and CSS-in-JS for most personal projects.
-Itās the main reason Iāve historically used the former to keep styles DRY.
-(Iāll quit using Sass entirely if/when we gain the ability to put CSS variables in media queries.)
+Itās the main reason Iāve historically used Sass to keep styles DRY.
+(Iāll quit Sass entirely if/when we gain the ability to put CSS variables in media queries.)

 cascade layers